;

 NAIS Student Civic Leadership Summit

 The NAIS Student Civic Leadership Summit brings together high school students from across the country to build knowledge, develop strategies, and hone leadership skills to make a positive impact.
-Students will develop vision statements and strategies to make a difference in their own communities, and present those plans to teachers, administrators, and other participants in the NNSP Annual Conference on Civic & Community Engagement.
+Through engagement with experts and collaborative inquiry into pressing national issues, students consider their individual and collective responsibilities and agency, identify best practices in community engagement, and develop vision statements and strategies to make a difference in their own communities.

 Shadow